'Prime supporter of terrorism' Pakistan instigating violence in Kashmir: Rahul Gandhi

 ['Outlandish': Sitharaman responds to Rahul Gandhi's 'stealing from RBI' jibe]

-Jammu and Kashmir Governor Satya Pal Malik had last week said that J-K administration warned Rahul Gandhi that Pakistan will misuse his statements.
+Jammu and Kashmir Governor Satya Pal Malik had last week said that J&K administration warned Rahul Gandhi that Pakistan will misuse his statements.

 "And that is what exactly happened.
 Whatever they said after coming back, Pakistani Prime Minister Imran Khan mentioned it in his tweet," he had reportedly said.